manesec/maketoolkit/README.md

 sudo mkt db install PayloadsAllTheThings
 ```

-If you want to use build in local web-server, just type `mkt doc` to start the server.
+If you want to use build-in local web server, just type `mkt doc` to start the server.

 ## About Script